dardeaw/codegraph-galaxy/CONTRIBUTING.md

-# Contributing to CodeGraph 3D
+# Contributing to CodeGraph Galaxy

-Thank you for your interest in contributing to CodeGraph 3D!
+Thank you for your interest in contributing to CodeGraph Galaxy!
 We welcome contributions from engineers, researchers, and open-source enthusiasts worldwide.

 ## Development Workflow